Sniffington/gtag-cleaner/README.md

 4. Turn on VPN
 5. Launch Gtag

-If your skipping the tutorial read steps 1 - 4
+If your skipping the tutorial read steps 1 - 4 then open the game on a new account

-Then open the game on a new account
+- Sniff#8349